jason-p-pickering/dhis2RIntegration/index.md

 ```

-All we did was connect to the DHIS2 database and retreive some data element names.
+All we did was connect to the DHIS2 database and retrieve some data element names.

 ---

 ## Example 2: Analysis of ART data, by gender

-* Suppose we have been asked to produce a plot of new ART acceptory by gender.
+* Suppose we have been asked to produce a plot of new ART acceptor by gender.
 * We look in the database, and see the data element "ART new clients started on ARV"
 * It appears to be disaggregated by age AND gender
 * We can write a query and get some data (not displayed here)